tfiers/phd/ReadMe.md

 The code was initially written in Python, and later in Julia.

 - `notebooks/` contains Jupyter Notebooks, both in Python and later, from 2022 on, in Julia.
 These notebooks draw and store figures, and call functions from an external codebase:
-- `julia-codebase/` is the main codebase. `JuliaProject.toml` and `JuliaManifest.toml` show the required & exact installed Julia packages.
+- `julia-codebase/` is the main codebase. `Project.toml` shows the required Julia packages, and `Manifest.toml` shows the exact versions of these packages used to generate the results (i.e. the notebook outputs).
 - `python-codebase/` is the deprecated Python codebase. `setup.py` shows the required Python packages, and the "Reproducibility" sections in Python notebooks show the exact installed pip and conda packages.
 - `website/` contains config and code to build the [website](https://tfiers.github.io/voltage-to-wiring-sim) where the notebooks are hosted as a [JupyterBook](https://jupyterbook.org/).